-The Art Center, a design-focused private not-for-profit university in Pasadena, California, produces alumni with high early career salaries, and the Pratt Institute produces alumni with high median mid-career salaries.
-The Massachusetts College of Art and Design is the only public art and design school on our list.
+The Art Center, a design-focused private not-for-profit university in Pasadena, California, often produces alumni with high early career salaries, and the Pratt Institute frequently produces alumni with high median mid-career salaries.

-In general, private not-for-profit schools rank better in PayScale's College Salary Report than private for-profit schools.
+In general, private not-for-profit art schools rank better in PayScale's College Salary Report than private for-profit art schools.